gdraheim/timetrack-odoo/README.md

 ## TIMETRACK ODOO (and JIRA and more)

-Timetrack is a synchronisation tool for working hours.
+Timetrack is a synchronisation tool for work hours.
 It can read, write and update different data bases.

 * [Odoo Timesheet](https://www.odoo.com/app/timesheet-features) via REST API